hubmapconsortium/ingest-validation-tools/.github/ISSUE_TEMPLATE/change-directory.md

-@icaoberg will evaluate this request, and if it can move forward, will file a PR for @pdblood to review, and @mccalluc will make sure tests pass before merging.
+@icaoberg will evaluate this request, and if it can move forward, will file a PR for @pdblood to review, and @sunset666 will make sure tests pass before merging.